Can Allergies be Healed?

-Take a blood test for both IgE & IgG antibodies to 100 different foods.
+Take a blood test for IgG antibodies to over 100 different foods.

 IgE reactions occur immediately following exposure (after priming on initial exposure), and will show up on a skin prick test.
 IgG reactions are delayed and can occur hours to days after food is consumed, which makes it difficult to identify trigger food without blood testing.
 Remove any foods your blood makes antibodies to from your diet until reactions have cleared.
 Take nutrients that heal the intestinal lining, along with those that help calm a hypersensitive immune system (see below).
 Increase variety in your diet.

 Probiotics: recent research confirms how important our gut microbiome is in the development of allergy.

 Bioflavonoids such as quercitin stabilize immune cells to prevent them from releasing histamine, the chemical that produces allergy symptoms.